 Educational & Outreach Activities

 The “Growing Seed Agripreneurs” program was a 29-week course for aspiring seed growers that was held at OSU SOREC from April 5th through October 18th, 2018.
 Participants met every Thursday evening for three hours for both a lecture/discussion on seed production as well as hands-on time in the Teaching Garden learning and working with the seed and variety trial garden.
 In addition, the class went on 6 field trips to local seed-producing farms.
 The “Growing Seed Agripreneurs” program course schedule and curriculum can be viewed here.
 10 people enrolled in the program and weekly attendance averaged between 6-8 people.
 Seed crops grown and harvested by participants in the Teaching Garden included lettuce, onion, tomato, pepper, bok choi, basil, cosmos, zinnia, beans and radish.
-Participants observed each crop from planting through harvest with attention focused on the seed producing aspects of each crop including modified spacing, plant supports, flowering habits, fruit/seed set and timing of harvest.
-All crop were threshed and the seed cleaned by participants as well.
+Participants observed and managed each crop from planting through harvest with attention focused on the seed producing aspects of each crop including modified spacing, plant supports, flowering habits, fruit/seed set and timing of harvest.
+All crops were threshed and the seed cleaned by participants as well.
 Seed was distributed among participants at the end of the course.

 An evaluation survey was conducted for graduates of the 'Growing Seed Agripreneurs' course and the results can be viewed in the outcomes section of this report.
 7 of the 10 participants completed the survey and all 7 reported increased skills and knowledge on the topic of seed production.
 The course included 23 lectures on various seed-production related topics, hands-on seed production in the Teaching Garden and field trips to local seed-producing farms.
 The course schedule is attached.